tpturjo/Performance-Review-Web-Application/docs/ProjectProgress.md

 introduce the ability for users to save multiple drafts, adding more features to the public review page, and improving the overall user-friendliness of the web app.
 With the successful completion of the foundational sprint, we're well-prepared to tackle these more advanced tasks and create a robust, feature-rich application.

+**Recorded by:** Turjo
+**Date:** 10 November 2023

+# Project Progress and Approach:
+The second sprint of our Performance Review web-based app has seen remarkable advancements, pushing our project closer to a refined and feature-rich state.
+This sprint was marked by significant enhancements to the database, making it more sophisticated and capable of handling complex functionalities.

+Key Achievements:

+Multisession Capability: We have successfully implemented multisession functionality, allowing users to maintain multiple sessions simultaneously.
+This feature enhances user experience and operational flexibility.

+Enhanced Database Functionality: Our database now supports more complex operations, enabling better data management and efficiency.

+New Features Added:

+Drafts: Users can now save multiple drafts of their reviews, providing flexibility in content creation and management.

+Rating System: We introduced a rating system for reviews, allowing users to rate each other's contributions, fostering a community-driven approach.

+Share Review Functionality: Users have the option to share their reviews, increasing engagement and interactivity within the app.

+Change Password Feature: Enhancing security, we have added a change password feature, allowing users to update their credentials easily.

+Each of these features was developed with a focus on robustness, user-friendliness, and security.
+Our team worked collaboratively, ensuring each component was integrated seamlessly with the existing infrastructure.

+Throughout the sprint, we maintained our commitment to the SOLID principles and code de-coupling, ensuring our codebase remains maintainable and scalable.
+Every code contribution underwent a rigorous review process, and all team members actively participated in the development and review process.

+# Future Plans:
+For our final sprint in this course project, we're focusing on refining and enhancing our Performance Review web app:

+Codebase Optimization: Streamlining the code for better performance and stability.

+Final Feature Additions: Implementing user-centric features for improved interaction and security.

+User Experience Enhancement: Polishing the user interface to ensure an intuitive and engaging user experience.

+Our team is excited to wrap up with a high-quality, user-friendly application that showcases our skills and meets project goals.